 The SharePort Mobile app will allow you to access files from a USB thumb drive that is plugged into your router.
-You must enable file sharing from the Setup > Storage page (refer to "Storage" on page 61) for this app to work properly.
+You must enable file sharing from the Setup > Storage page (refer to page 68) for this app to work properly.

-1. Insert your USB flash drive into the DIR-645L.
+1. Insert your USB flash drive into DIR-845L.

-2. Scan the QR code corresponding to your device to download the SharePort Mobile App from the appropriate app store.
+2. Scan the bar code to download the SharePort Mobile APP from the app store to your iPhone or iPad.